-If you fall into the middle tier with a BAC of .10 to .159, or the third tier and highest level of impairment (.16 and above), you are at risk of having to spend up to six months in prison, a one-year license suspension and up to $5,000 in fines.
-Additionally, you will be required to install an ignition interlock device (IID) in your vehicle to prevent you from drunk driving for at least one year.
+- High Impairment .10 to .159: If you fall into the high impairment category you are at risk of having to spend up to six months in prison, a one-year license suspension, and up to $5,000 in fines.
+You may also be required to install an ignition interlock device in your vehicle to prevent you from drunk driving for at least one year.

-- You may have to pay more for car insurance.
+- You may have to pay a higher car insurance rate.

-- The court may order you to attend alcohol highway safety school or take a treatment program.
+- You may have to attend alcohol highway safety school or enroll in a treatment program.

-- You may be given an enhanced sentence carrying harsher punishment if you caused an injury or death by driving drunk.
-You will also risk being sued for damages in a civil court.
+- You may be given a harsher sentence if you caused an injury or death by driving drunk - which also puts you at risk of being sued for damages in a civil court.

 If you’re a first-time offender, with no prior criminal convictions, who falls into the high or highest impairment category, then you may qualify for the Accelerated Rehabilitative Disposition (ARD) program.